twosavoie/gen-ai-recipe-chatbot/README.md

 The script will be run in a virtual environment.
 Start by creating a virtual environment:

 On a Mac:
-`python3 -m venv chatbot-env`
+`python3 -m venv venv`

 On Windows:
-`python -m venv chatbot-env`
+`python -m venv venv`

 <br>
 After creating the virtual environment, you need to activate it:

 On a Mac:
-`source chatbot-env/bin/activate`
+`source venv/bin/activate`

 On Windows:
-`source chatbot-env/Scripts/activate`
+`source venv/Scripts/activate`

 <br>
-Once the virtual environment is activated, the beginning of your terminal prompt should display (chatbot-env).
+Once the virtual environment is activated, the beginning of your terminal prompt should display (venv).

 <br>
 Install the necessary modules by running: